Integrability and the spectrum of two-dimensional fishnet CFT: Introduction

 Let us note that, besides the 4D and 3D cases, there are no known parent theories that give rise to the fishnet models in other dimensions, and there are currently no proposals for QSCs for fishnet theories away from 4D.
 Although progress towards computing the spectrum for some operators for general $D$ has been made by using the TBA and Bethe ansatz approaches in \cite{Basso:2019xay}, the QSC formulation should provide access to the full spectrum.

 \paragraph{QSC for 2D bi-scalar fishnet theory.}

 In this paper, we formulate the QSC framework for 2D bi-scalar fishnet theory, and use it to explore many features of the model's spectrum.
 There are several reasons to focus on the particular case of 2D.
 The main motivation for us is that it serves as an ideal playground for developing new methods for computing correlation functions in the separation of variables (SoV) approach.
 In the SoV framework, the wave functions factorise into Q-functions captured by the QSC.
 SoV was pioneered by Sklyanin in the late 1980's \cite{Sklyanin:1984sb,Sklyanin:1987ih,Sklyanin:1991ss,Sklyanin:1992sm,Sklyanin:1995bm} and the approach has been the subject of active exploration since then.
 In particular, it was recently extended to higher-rank spin chains (see e.g. \cite{Gromov:2016itr,Maillet:2018bim,Maillet:2018czd,Cavaglia:2019pow,Gromov:2019wmz,Maillet:2020ykb} and the recent review \cite{Levkovich-Maslyuk:2025ipl}), leading to many compact results for correlators \cite{Gromov:2020fwh,Gromov:2022waj,Ekhammar:2023iph}.
 In a range of cases, SoV has also been shown to provide significant simplifications for SYM correlators \cite{Cavaglia:2018lxi,Giombi:2018qox,Basso:2022nny}, and it is a highly promising direction for exploration (see \cite{Bargheer:2025kli,Basso:2025mca} for some very recent findings).
 Yet, in order to push this programme further and understand the origin of newly emerging structures, it is important to first explore simpler examples than SYM itself.
 In line with this, in \cite{Cavaglia:2021mft} a part of this programme was established for the 4D fishnet theory, yet this setup is still rather complicated.
 At the same time, the fishnet theory in 2D provides another excellent arena for developing these ideas, as SoV is especially simple for $\algsl(2)$, and in 2D the conformal group is precisely made out of two copies of $\algsl(2)$.
-Furthermore, for $\algsl(2)$ the SoV construction can be realised at the operatorial level with full control over all components while higher-rank cases remain noticeably more involved\footnote{For higher rank symmetries, a great progress in SoV implementation for computation of spin chain correlators was achieved recently \cite{Cavaglia:2019pow,Gromov:2019wmz,Gromov:2020fwh,Gromov:2022waj,Maillet:2018bim,Maillet:2020ykb} (see also the review \cite{Levkovich-Maslyuk:2025ipl}).} and feature additional complications.
+Furthermore, for $\algsl(2)$ the SoV construction can be realised at the operatorial level with full control over all components while higher-rank cases remain noticeably more involved. and feature additional complications.
 While the 1D case is potentially even simpler, the 2D case has the important advantage of having the possibility to twist the spin chain via a spacetime rotation (similar to cusp angle for Wilson lines \cite{Cavaglia:2018lxi} and colour twist from \cite{Cavaglia:2020hdb}) which is an extremely useful technical tool in SoV, as was emphasised for the fishnet case in \cite{Cavaglia:2021mft}.
 Here we make the first crucial step to the full SoV realisation by uncovering the QSC of the 2D theory and understanding its key components on the operatorial level.